Jonathan-Richter/Jonathan-Richter/README.md

 - Workforce Data Quality Initiative | A $10.9 million grant from the U.S. Department of Labor to enhance career pathways research in Connecticut.

-- SkillsFWD | A $1.5 million grant from Rockefeller Philanthropy Advisors to launch a pilot learning and employment records (LER) platform.
 </p>

 <!--